Welcome to The Centre for Multimodal AI

 The objective of the centre is to contribute to the development of AI methods and systems that will shape the future of our economy and society, striving not only for scientific excellence but also at setting and addressing research challenges for the benefit of our society.
 This includes challenges around developing AI methods and systems that are Trustworthy, Ethical and Responsible, but also efficient and capable of addressing some of the major challenges in the domains of Health, Education and Digital Economy.

 The centre comprises more than 50 academics and 150 researchers, hosted across 6 research entities, namely the Centre for Digital Music, the Computer Vision group, the Multimedia and Vision group, the Computational Linguistics lab, the Game AI group, and the Machine Intelligence and Decision Systems group.
-Several members of the Centre are Fellows of the Turing Institute and/or of the Digital Environment Research Institute (DERI).
+Several members of the Centre are Fellows of The Alan Turing Institute and/or of the Digital Environment Research Institute (DERI).

 Recent Publications